megagrump/they-took-my-cat/README.md

 Up/down to use doors and stairs, and control elevators<br>
 Space/X to shoot<br>

-# Technical
+## Technical

 The game generates ~730 images and animations, several sound effects, and ~4 minutes of music at load time.

 Rendering is done with WebGL2.
-A simple deferred shading approach is used to render the world, which contains ~160 dynamic light sources.
+A simplified deferred shading approach is used to render the world, which contains ~160 dynamic light sources.
+Materials only have one property besides the texture: a specular exponent value, stored in the blue channel of the generated normal maps.

 ## Not for redistribution